 To any business professional, time is money.
 Persuading them to give you some of that precious time can be difficult, especially if you have a smaller business and are, as yet, not seen as an important player.
 Nevertheless, growing your business means nailing down those bread-and-butter business agreements, and that means getting them to visit you, or else visiting them so that you can make your pitch.
-Use these tips to improve your chances of securing that important meeting – then make the most of it!
+Use these tips on ‘How to Persuade Your Clients to Attend That Important Meeting‘ to improve your chances of securing that important meeting – then make the most of it!

 Table of Contents